 - Jane M. Don’t get caught up in costumes and whatnot unless YOU want to.
 Don’t let the online communities dictate your race.
 Do what YOU want to do.
 Respectfully, of course.
 That’s probably the best runDisney advice I can give you!

 - Sandra P. This race is for fun, to be enjoyed to the fullest.
-It can be for time for some but most of us its for fun.
-Thus said take time to take it all in, the music, characters and parks.
-Whichever race you choose to do train for it so that you can enjoy.
-Personally, When I do a challenge, I do not go to parks until after and then I stay out pretty late, or as my feet permit.
-Love Disney!!!
+It can be for time for some but for most of us it’s for fun.
+Thus said take time to take it all in, the music, characters, and parks.
+Whichever race you choose to do train for it so that you can enjoy it.
+Personally, When I do a challenge, I do not go to parks until after, and then I stay out pretty late, or as my feet permit.
+Love Disney!